An Analytic Formula for the Supercluster Mass Function: RELATIVE ABUNDANCE OF THE RICH SUPERCLUSTERS

 \section{RELATIVE ABUNDANCE OF THE RICH SUPERCLUSTERS}

-As mentioned in \S \ref{sec:intro}, given that the abundance of the rich superclusters in the Universe reflects how fast the structures grow and how frequently the clusters merge on the largest scale of the Universe, it may be possible in principle to use the relative abundance of the rich superclusters as a cosmological test of dark energy and gravity.
+Given that the abundance of the rich superclusters in the universe reflects how fast the structures grow and how frequently the clusters merge on the largest scale of the universe, it should be possible to use the relative abundance of the rich superclusters as a cosmological probe.
 To explore this possibility, we first define the relative abundance of the rich superclusters as

-where $\delta N_{\rm rich}$ is the ratio of the cumulative mass function of the superclusters with masses larger than $M_{\rm sc}$ to the total number of the superclusters, $N_{\rm tot}$.
+where $\delta N_{\rm rich}(\ge M_{sc}, z)$ is the ratio of the cumulative mass function of the superclusters with masses larger than $M_{\rm sc}$ to the total number of the superclusters, $N_{\rm T}(z)$ at redshift $z$ per unit volume.
 Note that the relative abundance of the rich superclusters is free from the renormalization of the supercluster mass function.

-Using the analytic model for the supercluster mass function derived in \S \ref{sec:analytic}, we can predict analytically $\delta N_{\rm rich}$.
-We first investigate the variation of $\delta N_{\rm rich}$ with the key cosmological parameters in the fiducial $\Lambda$CDM model.
-Figure \ref{fig:rsc_omsig8} plots the relative abundance of the rich superclusters $\delta N_{\rm rich}$ at $z=0$ as a function of $M_{\rm sc} (\ge 10^{15}\,h^{-1}M_{\odot})$ for four different cases of the density parameter $\Omega_{m}$ (left panel) and for four different cases of the linear power spectrum normalization factor $\sigma_{8}$ (right panel).
-For the evaluation of the analytic supercluster mass function, the other cosmological parameters are set at the WMAP7 values \citep{wmap7} while the Zel'dovich condition of $\lambda_{1c}=1,\ \lambda_{2c}=0.5,\ \lambda_{3c}=0$ are consistently used for the heights of the multi-dimensional barrier.
+Using our analytic formula for the supercluster mass function constructed in section \ref{sec:model}, we can evaluate $\delta N_{\rm rich}$ as a function of $z$.
+We first investigate the variation of $\delta N_{\rm rich}$ with the key cosmological parameters in the standard $\Lambda$CDM model.
+Figure \ref{fig:rsc_omsig8} plots the relative abundance of the rich superclusters $\delta N_{\rm rich}$ at $z=0$ as a function of $M_{\rm sc} (\ge 10^{15}\,h^{-1}M_{\odot})$ for four different cases of the density parameter $\Omega_{m}$ (left panel) and for four different cases of the linear power spectrum amplitude $\sigma_{8}$ (right panel).

+For the evaluation of the analytic supercluster mass function, the other cosmological parameters are set at the WMAP7 values \citep{wmap7} while the characteristic parameters of the supercluster mass function are consistently set at $\lambda_{1c}=1$ and $\lambda_{2c}=0.5$.
 As can be seen, the variations of $\sigma_{8}$ and $\Omega_{m}$ affect significantly the relative abundance of the rich superclusters $\delta N_{\rm rich}$ especially in the high mass section.
 As each of $\Omega_{m}$ and $\sigma_{8}$ increases, $\delta N_{\rm rich}$ drops less rapidly with $M_{\rm sc}$.
-This result is consistent with the picture that the cosmic web grows faster and the clusters merge more frequently in a universe where the initial density fluctuations have higher amplitude and dark matter are more dominant.
+This result is consistent with the picture that the cosmic web grows faster and the clusters merge more frequently in a universe where the initial density fluctuation has higher amplitude and dark matter are more dominant.